dipdup-io/dipdup/docs/config/contracts.md

     typename: tzbtc_token
 ```

-A `typename` field is only required when using index templates, but it helps to improve the readability of auto-generated code and avoid repetition.
+If the `typename` field is not set, a contract alias will be used instead.

 Contract entry does not contain information about the network, so it's a good idea to include the network name in the alias.
 This design choice makes possible a generic index parameterization via templates.
-See [4.5.
-Templates and variables](../getting-started/templates-and-variables.md) for details.
+See {{ #summary getting-started/templates-and-variables.md }} for details.

-If multiple contracts you index have the same interface but different code, see [8.2.
-Reusing typename for different contracts](../cookbook/reusing-typenames.md).
+If multiple contracts you index have the same interface but different code, see {{ #summary faq.md }} to learn how to avoid conflicts.